Porcupine Quills

 Brown Tote Bag with Thunderbird Design

 We created Wandering Bull Tote Bags exclusively for our customers.
 A company here in New Hampshire makes them for us!
-You will find these canvas tote bags perfect for carrying craft projects, extra items to the dance circle, or even to the beach!
+You will find this canvas Thunderbird Tote Bag perfect for carrying craft projects, extra items to the dance circle, or even to the beach!

 Wandering Bull Tote Bags measure 16″ tall by 18″ wide.
 They have a wide gusset at the bottom that allows the bag to stand.
 The 10 oz canvas is strong.
 You can easily sling the long nylon webbed handles over your shoulder.